Coedice/JeDi/README.md

 ## Requirements  <a name="requirements"></a>

-**mamba** needs to be installed to run snakemake pipelines, however any other conda implementation such as micromamba or miniconda also work.
+**mamba** needs to be installed to run JeDi, however any other conda implementation such as micromamba or miniconda also work.
 We recommend installing mamba through [Miniforge](https://github.com/conda-forge/miniforge).

 ### Unix-like platforms (Mac OS & Linux)